Skip to Content

 Bringing framed art on a plane.

-Some travelers wonder if they will be able to bring framed art on a plane.
-While it is advisable, if possible, to remove your art from a frame before traveling with it (more on that later) you can bring framed art on a plane.
+If possible, you should remove your art from a frame before traveling with it (more on that later).
 Like any type of luggage, it’s subject to the same dimension and weight requirements – which for some airlines, are pretty strict and minimal.

 If you’re framed art is too large to fit in your carry-on luggage or your checked bag, you may be able to carry it as one of your allowed carry-on items.